bcosca/fatfree/readme.md

 `string LANGUAGE`

 * Current active language.
-Value is used to load the appropriate language translation file in the folder pointed to by LOCALES.
-If set to NULL, language is auto-detected from the HTTP Accept-Language request header.
+Value is used to load the appropriate language translation file in the folder pointed to by `LOCALES`.
+If set to `NULL`, language is auto-detected from the HTTP `Accept-Language` request header.

 `string LOCALES`